Sew a sweet Easter table topper in the shape of an Easter egg, using up your leftover selvages! A great scrapbusting sewing project.

 Ugh, it was awful.
 I wish I’d taken some photos so you could see just how much it was NOT working.
 The off-white was too dark, I couldn’t get the egg shape to work well, my quilting wasn’t great, and it wasn’t lying flat.

 But then it hit me — I cut the egg shape out of the middle of my quilting and just added a simple binding.
-I had never bound a curve before, but the curved binding tutorial at Jaybird Quilts was incredibly helpful.
+I had never bound a curve before, but it wasn’t difficult.

 Now I think it’s highly successful!
 It looks Easter-y, it’s clearly shaped like an egg, and the binding is the perfect finish.
 I love using the selvages, which are usually trashed.
 It’s the perfect decoration for a little Easter table.

 I had to photograph it on my outdoor table since our dining room is still under construction.
 But it’s so cute out here!
 The weather is gorgeous, my citrus trees are budding, and everything smells heavenly (and our yard covered in bees, but I’m going to ignore that part!).
 It’s absolutely my favorite time of year around Northern California.

 (And lest you think my yard is a lush forest of flowers and greenery, if I turn 180°, you get to see part of our renovation reality, Cardboard Lane.
 Fabulous, isn’t it?)